tkiraly/spec/spec.md

 ### 18.4 Data-Rate Adaptation during Message Retransmissions

-When an end-device attempts the transmission of a "confirmed' frame toward the network it expects to receive an acknowledgement in one of the subsequent reception slot.
+When an end-device attempts the transmission of a "confirmed" frame toward the network it expects to receive an acknowledgement in one of the subsequent reception slot.
 In the absence of the acknowledgement it will try to re-transmit the samedata again.
 This re transmission happens on a new frequency channel,but can also happen at a different data  rate (preferable lower) thanthe previous one.
 It is strongly recommended to adopt the  followingre-transmission strategy.

 The first transmission of the "confirmed" frame happens with a data rate DR.